MicrosoftDocs/altspace-vr/altspace-vr/community/exploring-title-screen.md

 ## Destinations

-The green **Destinations** button on the left is where you'll find things like AltspaceVR Hubs, your Homespace, upcoming Spotlight Events, or any events you've recently attended.
+The green **Destinations** button on the left is where you'll find things like your Homespace, upcoming Spotlight Events, or any events you've recently attended.
 You'll also find events that your friends may be attending.
 The **Destinations** panel makes navigating to key places quick and straightforward.

 ![Destinations page with enter and info options](images/title-screen-04.png)